kweav/prepwork_revamp/docs/02-logistics.md

 ## Goal

+Below we describe two ways you can complete these exercises:

+* Online Python -- Work "on the Cloud" using your laptop, browser, and internet connection
+* Your Own Computer -- Work "locally" with your own Python and text editor

-Be able to run Python scripts from whatever machine you are working on, including accessing local files
+By the end of the actual course, you will be able to run Python scripts from whatever machine you are working on, including accessing local files

 ## Macs